 - Most of the important Ricketts Point Marine Sanctuary adjoins Ebden Ward.

 - A Beaumaris gem, the area made up of the Ricketts Point landside part of Beaumaris Beach Park together with the adjoining treed and informal Point and Coral Avenues, is entirely in Ebden Ward.

-- The Beaumaris part of Ebden Ward, which contains the Gramatan Avenue Heathland Sanctuary, Donald MacDonald Reserve, Long Hollow Reserve, and Balcombe Park Reserve, has been badly affected by over-intensive and unduly obtrusive residential development, and there has been no significant resistance to that on behalf of the Ward, within the Council.
+- The Beaumaris part of Ebden Ward, which contains the Gramatan Avenue Heathland Sanctuary, Donald MacDonald Reserve, Long Hollow Reserve, and Balcombe Park Reserve, has been badly affected by over-intensive and unduly obtrusive residential development, and there had, until Cr Derek Wilson was elected in 2003, been no significant resistance to that on behalf of the Ward, within the Council.

 - Beaumaris Conservation Society Inc. has, since 1970, been a Member Organization of Port Phillip Conservation Council Inc. PPCC Inc. reminds us of the larger picture – that the fate of not only Ebden Ward, but all the coastal reserve land within Bayside is greatly influenced by the priorities of Bayside Council.
 The coastal reserve north of South Road is 5 km from Ebden Ward’s foreshore, but Ebden’s councillor, like all Bayside councillors, influences it too.
 There is no Crown foreshore reserve there – it is Bayside Council freehold, so the Victorian Government has less influence in that stretch.